Sid's been a therapist and life coach for over 30 years. He seeks out the best ways to succeed in life.

 Covey's approach works, and it is essential.
-It is essential because Albert Einstein was right when he said "the significant problems we face cannot be solved at the same level of thinking we were at when we created them" (Seven Habits, p.
+After all, Albert Einstein was right when he said, "the significant problems we face cannot be solved at the same level of thinking we were at when we created them" (Seven Habits, p.
 42).

 Choosing to Be Open and Aware

 I've worked my way through The Seven Habits of Highly Effective People five times, run a number of small classes, and coached many individual coaching clients through the book.
 I treat it as a workbook, and teach people how to use the tools that fill the book.

 For everyone, I've found that the book gets easier as it goes.
 Each part is easier than the one before it.
 And the book has four parts:

 - Part 1: Paradigms and Principles is where Covey shows us how to see and change our perspective on life, and our paradigm.
 But that paradigm defends itself and resists change.
 I work very carefully with my clients through this section, and they experience many challenges and many eye-opening important victories.